guillaume-gricourt/HmnFusion/README.md

 </pre>

 ### Run Workflow Fusion
-Run with one command line GeneFuse, Lumpy and HmnFusion:
+Run with one command-line GeneFuse, Lumpy and HmnFusion:
 <pre>
 docker run -it \
     --rm \